dmak007/cert_demos/readme.md

 # todo

-- certificate chain
-- if an intermediate cert is trusted and the root isn't, can we trust the server cert?
 - pki/pkcs12 files
     - can u still see public key info with openssl if private key is encrypted?
 - mutual auth